 Personify it: who/what do you picture when this voice speaks up?

-Does it take on a particular shape, color, object?
+Does it take on a particular shape, color, being, or object?
 Can you draw or name it?

 Acknowledge it: what is the kernel of truth underneath the critic’s words?